 For new users, below is the link for registering CITI system.
 Please affiliate yourself with Simmons.

-You must select a learner group and course.
-You want to select the Human Subjects Research Courses learner group and then choose the appropriate course level.
+You must select a course and a learner group.
+You want to select the Human Subjects Research Courses course and then choose the appropriate learner group level.

 Other Researchers, such as faculty, and students involved in more than minimal risk research should select Social & Behavioral.